 You can also attach a boogie board to the back for older kids to ride, but be forewarned that it's rather awkward for the stroller-pusher (i.e. you).
 Note, the double City Mini is really popular in the city, but its side-by-side nature means it doesn't always maneuver easily in smaller NYC store aisles.

 One NYC mom told us she most appreciates the Jane Nanuq umbrella stroller's ($249.99) kickstand feature (so it can't roll away).
 The stroller, which is less than 14 pounds, comes with a cup holder, which is a good thing, because parenting little ones requires a lot of caffeine (says this reporter/mom who's been up since 5:30 am, ahem).

 BEST HIGH-END STROLLERS

-Our group of moms recommended the Babyzen Yoyo ($468.98), and giggle confirmed that it's their most popular foldable stroller.
-This one is tailor-made for small spaces—it's collapsible to the size of a carry-on, which also makes it the choice for frequent travelers, given that it's also the only airline-certified carry-on size stroller on the market at the moment.
+The Babyzen Yoyo ($468.98) is among the most popular foldable strollers for NYC moms.
+It's tailor-made for small spaces—it's collapsible to the size of a carry-on, which also makes it the choice for frequent travelers, given that it's also the only airline-certified carry-on size stroller on the market at the moment.

-This isn't a collapsible stoller, but it's the high-end multi-purpose stroller giggle recommends most.
+This isn't collapsible, but this multi-purpose stroller was most recommended high-end model.
 The Bugaboo Donkey is available in both a single and double—double shown above—and can be used from the newborn stage to the older toddler stage.
 Best yet, it's easy to maneuver down city streets—the all-terrain wheels can handle both sand or snow, so cobblestones and uneven pavements are cake.
 But it doesn't come cheap, so consider this an investment that'll last you through numerous babies: The single runs $1,398 apiece; the double, $1,854.